This article is part of a larger series on Accounting Software.

 E. Category: Select an expense account to charge the credit card processing fees.

 Hit the green Save and close button when you’re done completing the expense window.

 Integrated vs Nonintegrated Credit Card Processors

-Integrated payment processors are directly connected to your point-of-sale (POS) system.
-So, there’s no need to enter your customer’s credit card details manually as they’re populated automatically, saving you and your customers valuable time.
+- Integrated payment processors are directly connected to your point-of-sale (POS) system.
+There’s no need to enter your customer’s credit card details manually as they’re populated automatically, saving you and your customers valuable time.

 You’ve just learned how to record credit card sales in QuickBooks Online.
 To automate the steps we went over, we hope you consider an integrated credit card processor like QuickBooks Payments, which lets you record the payment received on either an invoice or sales receipt and takes care of the rest.
 Our series of free QuickBooks courses will now focus on preparing financial reports, beginning with how to prepare a profit and loss (P&L) statement.